mbockgeorges/alx-system_engineering-devops/0x00-shell_basics/README.md

 Create a symbolic link to /bin/ls, named __ls__ in the current directory Copy html
-Create a script that moves all files beginning with uppercase letter to the directory /tmp/u
+Create a script that moves all files beginning with uppercase letter to the directory /tmp/u Create a script that deletes all files in the current working directory that end with character ~